DanielDosSantosLima/DanielDosSantosLima/README.md

 ## Hi, I'm Daniel 💪🏾🐈📚🛸👨🏾‍🏫

-I am a full stack developer at the start of my carrer, with a background in education and a great desire to learn :)
+I am a full stack developer, with a background in education and a great desire to learn :)

 - 🖥️ Student at Bootcamp Full Stack Developer JAVA - Generation Brazil